Reoseah/bloodyrituals/README.md

 - [x] Boline item - collect materials and run rituals
   - [ ] drop new ingredients from entities
-  - [ ] remember last damaged entity, changing texture to blood covered one and displaying entity name in tooltip
+  - [x] remember last damaged entity, changing texture to blood covered one and displaying entity name in tooltip

-- [ ] Hemorrhage effect, affected entities slowly lose hp and can die from this effect
+- [ ] Hemorrhage effect – affected entities slowly lose hp and can die from this effect – unsure
+- [ ] Anemia effect – affected entities don't regenerate or something else – unsure

 - [ ] Ritual system:
     * rituals performed by dropping items atop of a heart rune, then activating the rune and waiting for items to be consumed
     * heart rune has to be surrounded by 4 normal runes, some rituals might use additional runes to shape the magic or increase the range of affected area
     * rituals are paid with the health of caster or casters, most advanced rituals reduce health permanently (i.e. creating blood golems/homunculi)
+    * Boline covered in blood is used to target an entity in rituals (à la Witchery Taglock)

 ## Rituals